Book a hostel and save your dollars for adventures and parties in New Zealand’s South Island hotspot.

-Queenstown is quite a hit among New Zealand-bound travellers.
-Given it’s a destination that attracts the younger, more adventurous backpacker crowds, it’s no wonder that the town has its fair share of budget-friendly hostels.
+Queenstown is a firm favourite among New Zealand-bound travellers.
+Given that it’s a destination that attracts the younger, more adventurous backpacker crowds, it’s no wonder that the town has its fair share of budget-friendly hostels.
 If you’re looking for a place to stay, make sure to check out these great options.

-A no-frills hostel within 10 minutes’ walking distance from the adrenaline-inducing Shotover River, The Flaming Kiwi consists of shared dorms as well as cabins with single, double and twin rooms.
+The Flaming Kiwi Backpackers is a no-frills hostel within a 10-minute walk from the adrenaline-inducing Shotover River.
+It offers shared dorms as well as cabins with single, double and twin rooms.
 Weekly rates are available for those looking for longer-term accommodation.
-Other notable features include free bike hire, unlimited internet and international phone calls to 21 different countries.
+Other notable features include free bike hire, free unlimited internet and free international phone calls to 21 different countries.